tskTNK/LunarLandingSimulation/readme.md

 LQT control algorithm is implemented in 'heuristic' function in the lunar_lander_LQT.py.
 RL is a reinforcement learning code, and LQT-TRO is a LQT control with learning-based reference trajectory optimization.
-The simulation result (video) are also included in the package.
+The details can be found in the following video: https://youtu.be/yb7yW_POwcQ

 Note1: RL and LQT-TRO codes are based on an open-source code developed by Clayton Thorrez (https://github.com/cthorrez/ml-fun/tree/master/ddpg).
 Special thanks to him.